Ibn Ghazi al-Miknasi

 Abu Abdallah Muhammad b.
 Ahmad b.
-Muhammad Ibn Ghazi al-'Utmani al-Miknasi (ابن غازي المكناسي) (1437-1513) was a Moroccan scholar in the field of history, Islamic law, Arabic philology and mathematics.
+Muhammad Ibn Ghazi al-'Utmani al-Miknasi (ابن غازي المكناسي) (1437-1513) was a Maghrebi scholar in the field of history, Islamic law, Arabic philology and mathematics.
 He was born in Meknes from Banu Uthman, a clan in the Berber kutama tribe, but spent his life in Fez.
 Ibn Ghazi wrote a three-volume history of Meknes and a commentary to the treatise of Ibn al-Banna, Munyat al-hussab.
 Ibn Ghazi wrote another treatise based on his commentary titled Bughyat al-tulab fi sharh munyat al-hussab ("The desire of students for an explanation of the calculator's craving").
 He included sections on arithmetic and algebraic methods.
 He is also the author of Kulliyat, a short work on legal questions and judgements in the Maliki madhab.